robgibbons/highlander/README.md

 # Highlander
-A launcher that allows only one instance of the program it launches.
+A launcher that allows only one instance of any program it launches.

 ### There can be only one
 When invoked, a highlander launcher looks for any existing instances of the program provided, and brings them into focus using wmctrl.
 Highlander will only launch a new program instance after failing to locate any existing instances.